kacpermisiek/e-menu/README.md

 Records are being automatically deleted when the menu or menu position is deleted.

 ### 5. mail_pool
-Sending emails require from us to search whole menu_positions table for the positions created yesterday, which can be a heavy operation.
+Sending emails require from us to search whole menu_positions table for the positions created yesterday, which can be a heavy operation in case there are many records in the table.
 Because of that, there is mail_pool table, which stores foreign keys to the menu_positions created or updated in the last time.
 When it comes to sending emails, we can just search for the records in the mail_pool table and send the emails to the users.
-At the end, we can delete the records from the mail_pool table (not those one that were created today: those one are being sent in the next day).
+At the end, we the records from the mail_pool table are being deleted (not those one that were created today: those one are being sent in the next day).

 ## Configuration:
 ### 1. Requirements:
 - Python 3.11 or higher
-- Poetry 1.6 or higher
+- Poetry 1.6 or higher (only for run init script or unit tests - it is not required for running the app)

 ### 2. Env variables
-Please check the .env variables, default values are available in app.settings.py
+Please check file called .env, especially the following variables:

 #### 2.1 Email configuration
 If you want to enable sending emails, please set the following variables: